Who are we?

 1. Update your Tools:

-As with all things, COVID-19 changed the way you’ll sell during AEP 2021.
-Virtual selling will be a major shift from your traditional selling tactics for AEP.
+As with all things, COVID-19 changed the way you’ll sell during Open Enrollment.
+Virtual selling will be a major shift from your traditional selling tactics.
 You'll need new or different tools than you’ve used in years passed.
 From e-sign software (to certify virtual agreements) to blue-light glasses (to reduce eye strain), extra tools will be necessary to maintain the same level of authenticity, personalization, and productivity.

 1. Exercise: